 I went for the traditional apple crumble with ice cream and custard, while the rest went for the chocolate orange parfait.
 My apple crumble was served piping hot, though I would have just preferred either ice cream or custard.
 Having both is far too much and I couldn’t finish it.

-Our festive food were provided complimentary by Bookatable, but all of my opinions, as always, are my own.
+Our festive food was provided complimentary by Bookatable, but all of my opinions, as always, are my own.
 Featured Image: Copyright of The Green House Pub